Resources for Young Stroke Survivors

 This service helps people with disabilities and their families from different cultures.

-Do you need help that the Young Stroke Service does not provide?
+Do you need a service the Young Stroke Service does not provide?

 This map shows places that can help young stroke survivors in Victoria and South Australia.